ContentGamer/CSharp-Badwords/README.md

 # CSharp-Badwords
-CSharp version of the NPM Javascript Badwords module programmed line by line
+recreation of the badwords npm package.

 # HOW TO USE